 Rooms 46 to 55 also opened in 2012 to showcase the works of foreign painters in the Uffizi—the museum owns a vast and varied collection, much of which lay in storage until the opening of these new galleries.
 The best among these so-called Sale Blu, or “Blue Rooms,” is the Spanish gallery, with works by Goya, El Greco’s “St. John the Evangelist” (1600), and Velázquez’s “Self-Portrait” ★.
 Room 49 displays two of Rembrandt’s most familiar self-portraits.

 If you find yourself flagging at any point (it happens to us all), there is a coffee shop at the far end of the west wing.
-Prices are in line with the piazza below, plus you get a great close-up of the Palazzo Vecchio’s facade from the terrace.
+Plus you get a great close-up of the Palazzo Vecchio’s facade from the terrace from the cafe.
 Fully refreshed, you can return to discover works by the many great artists we didn’t have space to cover here: Cranach and Dürer; Giorgione, Bellini, and Mantegna; Uccello, Masaccio, Bronzino, and Veronese.
 The collection goes on and on (there are countless original Roman statues, too).
 There is nowhere like it in Italy, or the world.